NSS-Day-Cohort-55/client-side-mastery/04-yellow-brick-code/chapters/LINKEDIN_HELLO_WORLD.md

 The most important lesson I learned during this group project was how important it is to plan your components, structure, layout, and modules before you start writing code.
 I also learned how git and Github can help a team work on a project together effectively.

+# Update your Github Profile

+Your Github profile allows you to customize pinned projects to your profile.
+You will `fork` this project into your account.
+Thus allowing you to pin it.

+Be sure to complete the following:
+1. `README.md` - Project name, description, how to run and technology, team members, wireframes, and your contribution.
+2. Project Description - displays on the pinned item
+3. Set your contributions to allow tracking off private repos.